 How to Apply

-SIGP will support both virtual and in-person summer experiences (in their home countries where students hold citizenship) for this year.
+SIGP will support both virtual and in-person summer experiences for 2023.
 Please note: If a SIGP recipient’s employer is requiring in-person work, recipients will have to agree and abide by federal, state, county, and city COVID-19 guidelines for their summer experience.

 Step 1: Qualifications